marcglasberg/i18n_extension/README.md

 <br>

-**Q: Won't having multiple files with `extension Localization` lead to people importing the wrong file and have translations missing?**
+**Q: Won’t having multiple files with `extension Localization` lead to people importing the wrong file and have translations missing?**

 **A:** _The package records all your missing translations, and you can also easily log or